 Efficiency and accuracy are critical to accounting businesses of all sizes.
 As you position your practice for growth, choosing the right tax preparation software is an important step towards making your business scalable.

 With dozens of software packages available on the market, making a decision can be a daunting process.
-The program you select will become the backbone of your practice, and will represent a significant investment in terms of dollars and time invested in learning the ropes and training the staff.
+The program you select will become the backbone of your practice and will represent a significant investment in terms of dollars and time invested in learning the ropes and training your staff.

 In order to make the right choice, consider these questions as you evaluate your options.

-Every firm is different, and the software package offerings vary to reflect that.
-What elements of the solution are most important to you?
-For some firms, remote access is key; for others, integration with specific software packages make or break the decision.
-Start with your needs, and let that list inform the next steps.

-What kinds of clients do you serve, and what is the typical complexity of the returns you prepare.
+Every firm is different, and software package offerings vary to reflect that.
+What elements of the solution are most important for your firm?
+For some professional practices, remote access is key.
+For others, integration with other software packages can make or break the decision.
+Consider the type of clients that you serve and the typical complexity of returns you prepare.

 Depending on the profile of your practice, the list of best-fit solutions will vary.
 For example, TaxAct Professional software may be the best fit for a small tax-focused firm or a sole preparer.
-Intuit - Lacerte Tax is great for accounting firms with business and individual clients, complex and inter-related returns, and those who wish to integrate the tax preparation solution with the QuickBooks accounting software.
+Intuit - Lacerte Tax is great for accounting firms with both business and individual clients, complex and inter-related returns, and those who wish to integrate the tax preparation solution with the QuickBooks accounting software.
 By defining your needs first, you will remain focused on mission-critical solution components – so that you don’t get lost in technical details that may or may not matter.

-Can the tool be integrated with your other software?
+- Can the tax preparation tool be integrated with your other software?

 Your team will rely on the program’s workflow to ensure that no returns fall through the cracks.
 Assess the convenience and transparency of the main dashboard.
-Will the dashboard help your staff work together efficiently and accurately, or will it be a source of confusion?
+Will the dashboard help your staff work together efficiently and accurately, or will it become a source of confusion?

-Look at the reporting functionality of the system, as well.
-Actionable dashboards and reports can help you prioritize and manage your day, which can create a real advantage during the busy season when every hour counts.
+Look at the reporting functionality of the system as well.
+Dashboard alerts and reports can help you prioritize and manage your day, which can create a real advantage during the busy season when every hour counts.

 Cost can be an important consideration, especially for firms on a tight budget.
 Many tax preparation tools come with bundle pricing options.
 Some offer budget-sensitive options without all the bells and whistles, as well as per-return price structures for lower-volume preparers.
-Consider how the overall cost will fit into your budget, and how quickly the software will pay for itself.
+Consider how the overall cost will fit into your budget and how quickly the software will pay for itself.

 There is a learning curve associated with every system.
 However, some interfaces offer a more intuitive user experience, while others may look busy, clunky, or awkward.
-A live system interface demonstration, available through most providers’ websites, will give you a good sense for ease of use and convenience of layouts.
+A live system interface demonstration, which is available through most vendors’ websites, will give you a good sense for the ease of use and convenience of layouts.
 Remember that evaluating the user experience is a subjective task: it is acceptable to prefer one simply because it fits your esthetics or workflow habits.

-Integrated research functions can significantly streamline your processes, as well as save you and your staff valuable time.
-In addition to the overall index, does the software offer line-by-line form instructions, as well as additional research capabilities (either built into the database, or conveniently organized and accessible via links)?
-Is there an online community forum for users?
+Integrated research functions can streamline return prep by saving you and your staff valuable time.
+In addition to a high-level index of tax forms, does the software offer line-by-line form instructions and additional research capabilities?
+The latter could either come built into the database or be made accessible through a reference library.
+An well-visited online community forum for users can offer additional resources.